justinjiajia/personalwiki/pig.md

 Note that as we issue Pig Latin commands, the Pig interpreter parses them and verifies that the input files and bags being referred to by the command are valid.
 During this process, Pig constructs a logical plan for every bag that we define.

-However, no data processing is actually carried out until we invoke the STORE command.
+However, no data processing is actually carried out until we invoke the `STORE` command.
 At that point, the logical plan is compiled into a physical plan, and is executed.

 The above Pig Latin statements will be compiled into 3 consecutive MapReduce jobs.
 Pig stores the intermediate data generated between MapReduce jobs in a temporary location on HDFS.
 This location can be configured using the **pig.temp.dir** property.
 The property's default value is **/tmp**.

-Note: During the testing/debugging phase of your implementation, you can use DUMP to display results to your terminal screen.
-However, in a production environment you always want to use the `STORE` operator to save your results (see [Store vs. Dump](https://pig.apache.org/docs/r0.17.0/perf.html#store-dump)).
+Note: During the testing/debugging phase of your implementation, you can use `DUMP` to display results to your screen.
+However, in a production environment, you always want to use the `STORE` operator to save your results (see [Store vs. Dump](https://pig.apache.org/docs/r0.17.0/perf.html#store-dump)).

 Pig supports a number of [properties](https://pig.apache.org/docs/r0.17.0/start.html#properties) that you can use to customize Pig behavior.
-You can retrieve a list of the properties using the `pig -help properties` command.
+You can retrieve a list of the properties using the [`pig -help properties` command](http://pig.apache.org/docs/r0.17.0/cmds.html#help).
 All of these properties are optional; none are required.